giadainnocenti/ETL_DataScience/README.md

 # Extract, Transform, Load (ETL)

 ## Team members:
-Sebastien Echeverry, Giada Innocenti, Fahar Zaheer, Amy Lang, Terri Lively, Yong Yang All the members of the team contributed equally in every section of the project.
+Sebastien Echeverry, Giada Innocenti, Fahar Zaheer, Amy Lang, Terri Lively, Yong Yang.\
+All the members of the team contributed equally in every section of the project.

 ## Product/Purpose: